 Approved institutions and courses for student payments

-Approved education institutions and courses for the purposes of eligibility for student payments are listed in the Student Assistance (Education Institutions and Courses) Determination 2009 (No. 2) on Comlaw.
-The Determination may not reflect recent amendments.
-The most recent amendment is the Student Assistance (Education Institutions and Courses) Amendment Determination 2015 (No. 1).
+Approved education institutions and courses for the purposes of eligibility for student payments are listed in the Student Assistance (Education Institutions and Courses) Determination 2019 (the Determination).

 Masters by coursework approval for student payments

 The Department of Social Services conducts assessment processes twice a year where higher education providers may submit their professionally oriented masters by coursework programs for assessment against the criteria set out in the Guidelines for the approval of Masters courses for student payments (the Guidelines).

 Masters courses that satisfy the above condition may only be approved for student payment purposes if they are also the: